-Estimated minimum chamber size is plotted in comparison to the total area covered/second (log10 scale).
+Estimated minimum chamber size is plotted in comparison to the total area covered per second (A), adjusted on a log10 scale.

 Total area covered combines cell size and speed information to get a sense of how much physical space a cell can explore in a given second.
-Here, we hypothesize that an ideal chamber size for open-field swimming experiments should be >200× the area covered in a second.
+Here, we hypothesize that an ideal chamber size for open-field swimming experiments should be > 20× the area covered in a second.

 Points are colored by taxonomic class.
 Exemplary species are highlighted, including Chlamydomonas reinhardtii.